Multi-scale Context-aware Network with Transformer for Gait Recognition

 \subsection{Comparison with the State-of-the-art Methods}

-\textbf{CASIA-B.} Table. \ref{tab:casia-b} shows the comparison results between the proposed CSTL and current state-of-the-art methods in averaged rank-1 accuracies on CASIA-B dataset.
+\textbf{CASIA-B.} Table. \ref{tab:casia-b} shows the comparison results between the proposed MCAT and current state-of-the-art methods in averaged rank-1 accuracies on CASIA-B dataset.
 Three walking conditions (NM, BG, CL) and 11 different camera views ($0^\circ-180^\circ$) are considered into performance evaluation.
-Three notable conclusions are summarized as: (1) CSTL outperforms all other methods in mean accuracy comparisons under all cases, which demonstrates the robustness and advantages.
+Three notable conclusions are summarized as: (1) MCAT outperforms all other methods in mean accuracy comparisons under all cases, which demonstrates the robustness and advantages.
 (2) It is natural that recognition performances would oscillate under different camera viewpoints.
-However, compared with other SOTA approaches, CSTL achieves the lowest performance standard deviation across 11 views under all walking conditions, which proves the robustness against viewpoint variations.
-(3) CSTL also shows robustness to resolution variations of gait sequences.
-Under different resolution settings of three walking conditions, CSTL all achieves the best mean recognition accuracies over current methods, which reveals that CSTL could adapt to different resolutions flexibly.
+However, compared with other SOTA approaches, MCAT achieves almost the lowest performance standard deviation across 11 views under all walking conditions, which proves the robustness against viewpoint variations.
+(3) MCAT also shows robustness to resolution variations of gait sequences.
+Under different resolution settings of three walking conditions, MCAT achieves better mean recognition accuracies over current methods, which reveals that MCAT could adapt to different resolutions flexibly.
 Based on that, we use resolution setting of $64 \times 44$ in the rest of this paper since it achieves better tradeoff between performance and computation cost.

 Further, we draw the performance curves of the 11 views of CASIA-B in Figure. \ref{fig:casia-b-curve}, which illustrates the accuracy fluctuations under cross-view scenarios.
 We find that: (1) All curves look like saddle-shape, which are roughly symmetric about the 90$^\circ$ view.
 This phenomenon reveals that sequences from symmetric views contain similar spatial-temporal information for recognition, which adheres to human intuitions.
 (2) Compared with the sequences from side view (90$^\circ$) and front (0$^\circ$) or back view (180$^\circ$), sequences from the squint views (36 $^\circ$ or 144 $^\circ$) achieve better performances, which may be attributed to the squint views incorporating rich visual clues from both side view and front or back view.